 MFR/jfba is a gentle form of soft tissue manual therapy intended to eliminate pain, increase range of motion, and rebalance the whole body through release of fascial restrictions and adhesions throughout the whole body.
 It accomplishes this by using manual techniques to stretch the fascia gently and to release the adhesions that exist between the fascia and the muscles, ligaments, bones, nerves, lymph system, blood vessels, and each and every body organ — to the cellular level.

 Fascia is the connective tissue that connects, covers & contains all muscles, muscle fibers & muscle cells; as well as all nerves, blood vessels, lymphatic system, bodily organs, and skeletal structures of the body, down to the cellular level.
 Research now shows that fascial structures are also found within the cells, themselves.
 Fascia is all-pervasive, found throughout the body.

 MFT: Targeted direct & deep tissue and trigger point styles of massage work are often mistakenly referred to as myofascial release therapy.
 These targeted deep styles are more correctly referred to as soft tissue mobilizagtion or MyoFascial Therapy (MFT), and as Trigger Point Therapy.
 They are not the True MFR/jfba modality.

 True MFR/jfba is not deep tissue work, and it is neither a protocol nor a cookbook style of therapy; it is non-diagnostic.
-It releases fascial restrictions by applying light pressure and gentle stretches to the fascia for 5-8 minutes, over both broad and narrowly focused areas.
+It releases fascial restrictions by applying light pressure and gentle stretches to the fascia for 5-10 minutes, over both broad (macro) and narrowly focused (micro) areas.
 A minimum of 90-120 seconds is required before any physical fascial release process begins.
-Because fascial restrictions build up over time, often over a lifetime, 5-8 minutes or more are commonly required in order to release multiple layers of restrictions.
-The therapist and the client work together to "listen to & read" the body's vaso-motor indicators and other physical & emotional sensations the client feels, in order to guide where the therapist will next work.
-Many sessions could be required before all layers are released.
+Because fascial restrictions build up over time, often over a lifetime, 5-10 minutes or more are commonly required in order to release multiple layers of restrictions.
+The therapist and the client work together to "listen to & read" the body's vaso-motor indicators and other physical & emotional signs and sensations the client feels, in order to guide where the therapist will next work.
+Several sessions could be required before all layers are released.
 Releasing fascial restrictions releases constrictive pressures on pressure- & pain-sensitive structures and organs — pressures that can be as high as 2,000 psi.